mozaik-association/mozaik/docs/Contacts Module.md

 ![screenshot 1](img/screen1.png)

 According to their address, each contact belonging to a political party is associated with a local group/instance.
 For example, a contact whose address is located in Huy will belong to the Huy local group if the address of a party member is changed, a function can be selected to automatically change the local group member.
 Example: a member moves from Brussels to Namur.
-Then his local group will change from Brussels to Namur. it is possible to force the choice of the instance → More details in the explanation of the <a href="https://mozaik-association.github.io/mozaik/Structure%20Module/" target="_blank">structure" module</a>.
+Then his local group will change from Brussels to Namur. it is possible to force the choice of the instance.
+More details in the explanation of the <a href="https://mozaik-association.github.io/mozaik/Structure%20Module/" target="_blank">structure module</a>.

 - A "global opt-out" box can be checked on a member's form to be blacklisted from receiving mass communications from the party (emailing campaign).
 However, the contact will still receive the usual emails
 - The current professional and health situation (disabled or not) is also requested.
 This two pieces of information are important because they can change the price of the membership fee for the member → if desired by the party.